 The most comprehensive publication on Tigridia is The genus Tigridia (Iridaceae) of Mexico and Central America, a monograph published by the University of California in 1970 (University of California publications in botany, v.
 54).
 It was based on the thesis of Dr. Elwood Molseed, who died in 1967 at age 29.
 The monograph is long out of print, unfortunately, but can be found in some university research libraries.
-It's worth looking for, as it includes a lot of information and a number of color photographs.
+It's worth looking for, as it includes a lot of information, detailed anatomical drawings and a number of color photographs.
+Molseeds classification into the subgeni of Tigridia and Hydrotaenia based on the position of the nectar glands on the inner tepals was not supported by later genetic studies.
 In their 2008 book, The Iris Family: Natural History and Classification, Peter Goldblatt and John Manning included the four species of Rigidella that differed only in having a minute outer segment.
 They viewed this as merely an adaptation for hummingbird pollination.
 Also included were one of the species in the genus Colima and the genus Sessilanthera.

 Representatives of some of the species are shown below.